Dance Summer School 2019 is taking place on 22 July - 2 August 2019.

-Aimed at those with little or no contemporary dance experience, classes work towards building dance-specific strength, flexibility and co-ordination.
+Classes work towards building dance-specific strength, flexibility and co-ordination.
 In a supportive environment, participants will be encouraged to find a free and full-bodied approach to moving.
-The class will explore a range of basic technical principles such as connectivity, using breath to release tension, and finding efficiency whilst moving into and out of the floor.
+The class will explore a range of technical principles such as connectivity, using breath to release tension, and finding efficiency whilst moving into and out of the floor.
 There will be a progression towards expansive travelling phrases focusing on movement quality, musicality and performance.
 Overall, these classes are inclusive and energetic with a focus on fun and the enjoyment of moving together.

 The Guest Teachers Contemporary classes give participants the opportunity to experience a range of styles and techniques offered by an assortment of teachers across the fortnight.
 The course is taught by highly acclaimed dance teachers who are either members of the Trinity Laban Dance Faculty or professional dance companies.
 The classes will be challenging and dynamic, suitable for students with sound technique or for those that have completed or are completing professional training.